avermeulen/InnovationDay/MotorDriver.md

 ##After:

-The black dot should be under the two wires on this picture.
+The black dot should be under the two wires on this picture, that bridge the left and right sides of the breadboard.

 ![Motor Driver Setup after](./images/MotorDriverBefore.jpg)